ttsim-dev/ttsim/docs/geps/gep-02.md

   * Standards Track
 - * Created
   * 2022-03-28
-- * Updated
-  * 2025-06-xx
 - * Resolution
   * [Accepted](https://gettsim.zulipchat.com/#narrow/stream/309998-GEPs/topic/GEP.2002)
 ```

 ## Abstract

-This GEP lays out how GETTSIM stores user-provided data (be it from the SOEP, EVS,
+This GEP lays out how GETTSIM stores the user-provided data (be it from the SOEP, EVS,
 example individuals, ...) and passes it around to the functions calculating taxes and
 transfers.